 My overarching purpose, however, was to persuade you that your studies of ways to be humanly good can be appropriated by you to fashion a way of your own, that they need not add up to mutual canceling-out of theories and all-round confusion of soul.
 In fact, I am paying you a major compliment: I am supposing that you are taking your learning seriously, not just, as the phrase goes, “academically”—that you take your studies to heart as life-shaping.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-Republished from The St. John’s Review by gracious permission of the author.
+Republished from The St. John’s Review (Volume 56, No. 1, 2014) by gracious permission of the author.
 This lecture was delivered at the “Windows on the Good Life” Course at Carlton College on 16 April 2014.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).